ProfessionalWiki/WikibaseEdtf/README.md

 Wikibase EDTF turns EDTF values into standard Wikibase time values that are then given to the native RDF export mechanism.
 Because Wikibase time values are a lot less expressive, the EDTF values are simplified in this process.

-* `Single EDTF dates or times`: result in one exported value.
+* `Single EDTF dates or times`: One exported value.
 Precision and time zones are retained.
-Qualifications and unspecified digits are discarded.
+Qualifications and unspecified digits are dropped.
 * `EDTF Season`: one date for each month is exported, each having month precision
 * `EDTF Set`: each date in the set is exported
 * `EDTF Interval`: nothing is exported (since there does not seem to be a reasonable default)